livecycle/preevy/README.md

 4. Access and share your new preview environment at the `*.livecycle.run` link provided in the command output.
 5. Code changed?
 Re-run `preevy up` to quickly sync the preview environment with your changes on the existing VM.
 6. Remove the environment by using: `preevy down`.

+## Understanding The Environment ID

+The Environment ID is a unique identifier within Preevy, responsible for distinguishing different environments.
+This identifier is crucial for several reasons:

+- **Uniqueness**: It ensures that every environment has its distinctive identity, preventing clashes and overlaps.
+- **Traceability**: Using the Environment ID, users can easily trace back to a specific environment, making it simpler to manage and troubleshoot.
+- **Consistency**: It provides a standardized way to reference environments across different operations in Preevy.

+### How is the Environment ID Generated?
+The Environment ID can either be explicitly provided or derived based on certain criteria:

+1. **Explicitly Specified**: Users can manually specify the Environment ID when they initiate an environment.
+This is useful for scenarios where a predetermined naming convention or structure is required.
+2. **Derived from Branch Name and Project Directory**: In cases where the Environment ID is not explicitly provided, Preevy calculates it using the combination of the branch name and the project directory.
+This ensures that the ID remains relevant to the source and context of the environment.

+### Why is the Environment ID Important for Updates?
+When you wish to create a new environment or update an existing one, the Environment ID plays a pivotal role:

+- For **new environments**, the ID helps in setting up the unique context and resources.
+- For **updates**, Preevy uses the Environment ID to determine which environment to update, ensuring that the right resources get the required modifications.

+Further References

+For more specific details on how the Environment ID is used in various commands, especially the `up` command, refer to the [up command documentation](https://preevy.dev/cli-reference/up).
+Additionally, for an introduction to Preevy and its foundational concepts, including the Environment ID, check out the [intro section](#preevy).

 ## Under the hood